-New: Educator’s Guide: Seat at the Table Exhibition
+Educator’s Guide to Seat at the Table Exhibition

-This guide provides teachers, youth leaders and parents with a framework for making the most of a visit to the Seat at the Table exhibition with students in grades 6-12.
+This guide provides teachers, youth leaders and parents with a framework for making the most of an in-person or virtual visit to the Seat at the Table exhibition with students in grades 6-12.
 The 20-page guide is divided into themed units reflecting the topics addressed in the exhibition.
 Activities based on state education standards are designed to be completed Before You Visit, When You Visit and After You Visit.

-New: If you can’t visit in person, you and your students can now access the multimedia segment of the exhibition online at women100.org/seatatthetable.
-It is the same content about 18 pioneering women that visitors see by scrolling through the touchscreens at the exhibition, telling the stories of trailblazers in six categories: Agents of Change, Politics & Government, Business & Finance, STEM, Communications & Media, and Sports.
+TEACHERS: To access the virtual tour video for use with your class, please go to https://women100.org/virtualtour.
+Access the exhibition’s touchscreen multimedia content about 18 pioneering women at https://women100.org/seatatthetable.
+It tells the stories of trailblazers in six categories: Agents of Change, Politics & Government, Business & Finance, STEM, Communications & Media, and Sports.

 Video: The 19th Amendment – A Woman’s Right to Vote